-In this work, PC analysis was carried out on acquired Raman spectra using a Python script.
-First, a pre-processing was performed, as usually needed for this kind of data [20].
-The analysed spectrum was limited to the interval of interest between 150 cm-1 and 1150 cm-1, where peaks related to copper corrosion products are present [21].
+In the present study, PC analysis was carried out on the acquired Raman spectra using a Python script.
+First, pre-processing was performed, as is usually required for this kind of data [20].
+The analysed spectrum was limited to the interval of interest between 150 cm−1 and 1,150 cm−1, where the peaks related to the copper corrosion products are present [21].
 Baseline removal was performed using asymmetric least square smoothing, as described in [22].
-Then, Savitzky-Golay filter was applied [23] using the savgol_filter function from Scipy library [24]; original spectrum was processed using a window length of 15 cm-1 and fitted with a 2nd order polynomial.
-After that, Standard Normal Variate Transformation was performed [25], using the following calculation for each measurement point:
+A Savitzky-Golay filter was then applied [23] using the savgol_filter function from the SciPy library [24]; the original spectrum was processed using a window length of 15 cm−1 and fitted with a 2nd order polynomial.
+After that, standard normal variate transformation was performed [25] using the following calculation for each measurement point:

-ySNV=y-ystd (2)
+ySNV=y-ystd, (2)

-where, ySNV is the variable value after transformation, y is the original variable, y is the mean value in the original spectrum and std is the standard deviation.
+where ySNV is the variable value after transformation, y is the original variable, y is the mean value in the original spectrum and std is the standard deviation.